 Château Brane-Cantenac: Vineyards

-The second section is centred around and behind the château, about 15 hectares which formed the heart of the original Gorse estate.
-Here there is still gravel, but a higher proportion of sandy soil, and no clay.
+The second section is situated mostly behind the château, about 15 hectares which formed the heart of the original Gorse estate.
+Here there is also gravel, with a higher proportion of sandy soil, and no clay.
 The water table is not so deep here, lying only about 3 metres below the surface, and the fruit harvested here usually develops tannins that are somewhat more robust than from the vines on the higher plateau.
 Nevertheless, the fruit from this section is also generally destined for the grand vin.